pyyding/pyyding.github.io/index.md

 Did some freelancing.

-Hired as a software engineer for [Catapult Labs](https://catapultlabs.eu).
+Was hired as a software engineer for [Catapult Labs](https://catapultlabs.eu).

+Started freelancing v2

 Music experiments [here](https://soundcloud.com/pyyding).